 Step 8.
 Click Apply to commit changes.

-Because you were patient enough to read the blog to the end (hope I didn’t bore you to death), I’m going to show you how to password-protect a folder in Windows 10.
+Because you were patient enough to read the blog to the end (I hope I didn't bore you to death), I will show you how to password-protect a folder in Windows 10.

 Step 1.
-Gather whatever stuff you would like to lock in your password-protected folder (documents, videos, audio clips).
-For ease of access, I would recommend creating a new folder and putting everything in there.
+Gather whatever you want to lock in your password-protected folder (documents, videos, audio clips).
+I recommend creating a new folder and putting everything in there for easy access.

 Step 2.
-When ready, right-click anywhere on the screen (make sure the folder’s open), select new, and highlight Text document.
+When ready, right-click anywhere on the screen (ensure the folder's open), select new, and highlight Text document.

 Step 3.
 Double-click on the newly created text document.